 CPL 681 Comparative Family Law (3.0); 3 cr.
 This course examines the law's regulation of the creation and dissolution of family relationships, and the legal rights and responsibilities that family members have in the context of their family status.
 These issues will be examined in both modern and historical contexts, with particular emphasis on marital relations.
-Topics to be covered include: polygamy, marriage and parenthood interracial marriage and adoption, same-sex marriage and parenthood, surrogate motherhood, the economic consequences of of non-marital divorce. the dissolution relationships, and the termination of parental rights.
+Topics to be covered include: polygamy, marriage and parenthood interracial marriage and adoption, same-sex marriage and parenthood, surrogate motherhood, the economic consequences of dissolution of divorce. the non-marital relationships, and the termination of parental rights.